-- The first and most popular loan program for a first time home buyer are FHA mortgage loans.
+- The first and most popular loan program for a first time home buyer are FHA Loans

-- FHA mortgage loan programs is very popular and makes home ownership affordable to all hard working Americans.
+- Makes home ownership affordable to all hard working Americans

-- One negative factor with FHA mortgage loans is that the mortgage loan borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30 year fixed rate FHA Loan.
+- One negative factor with FHA Loans is borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30 year loan

-- FHA also requires a one time upfront FHA mortgage insurance premium of 1.75% which is normally added on the balance of the FHA Loan balance.
+- FHA also requires a one time upfront FHA mortgage insurance premium of 1.75% which is normally added on the balance of the Loan balance

 Mortgage Rates For First Time Home Buyer With Bad Credit

-- One major advantage of having a conventional loan over a FHA loan is that conventional loan private mortgage insurance can be cancelled when the home’s loan to value reaches the 80% mark.
+- One major advantage of having a conventional over a FHA loan is that conventional loan private mortgage insurance can be cancelled when the home’s loan to value reaches the 80% LTV mark

 VA Loans for First Time Home Buyers